alexhumenyuk/Portfolio/README.md

     </a>
   <h3><a href="https://github.com/alexhumenyuk/Masters-Thesis-proteomics-AKI">Phosphoproteome Characterization of Acute Kidney Injury</a></h3>
   <p>
-    As part of my master's thesis, I analyzed the differences between the phosphoproteome of kidneys from healthy mice and mice with acute kidney injury.
-After preprocessing the raw data, I generated a volcano plot to visualize the most significant differences and performed PCA and enrichment analysis.
+    As part of my master's thesis, I analyzed differences in the phosphoproteome of kidneys from healthy mice and those with acute kidney injury.
+After preprocessing the raw data, I generated a volcano plot to highlight the most significant differences and conducted principal component analysis (PCA) and enrichment analysis.
   </p>
   <br style="clear: both;" />
 </div>